 In today's world, consumers vote with their online reviews, and consumers respond to high quality.
 Excellence in coffee is a pursuit, not an end, so always focus on quality to help differentiate your coffee shop.
 Use the highest specialty grade coffee and have it fresh roasted on order for your coffee shop.
 This costs more than commodity grade, coffee-off-the-shelf, but is critical to producing the best cup.
 Don't take shortcuts on cheap equipment.
 Featuring pour-over brewing options in addition to traditional brewed coffee is now a necessity.
 Invest in continual training for your staff for quality and consistency.
 High quality will develop unwavering loyalty.

 Organic coffee has grown dramatically within the specialty coffee industry in the last couple years.
 In addition, offering Fair Trade Certified coffees continues to gain awareness in the consumer community.
 Some successful cafes have organic offerings as their dominant theme.
-This strategy attracts a huge following among millennials and especially the 30, 40, and 50 something female population.
+This strategy attracts a huge following among millennials and especially the 25 to 55 age population.
 It also strikes a vibrant chord among both genders in mid to upscale urban areas.
 The opportunity for a Fair Trade Certified Organic strategy extends to food, smoothies, deserts, ice creams, chocolates and teas.
 It should go without saying to offer the highest quality products from reputable suppliers, with a track record.

-Several years ago, a nearby coffee shop failed within 6 months of opening, but they were not our client.
-Then, one of our customers decided to buy this now defunct coffee shop.
+Several years ago, a nearby coffee shop (not our client) failed within 6 months of opening.
+Then, one of our retail customers decided to buy it.
+The new "Mocha Monkey Coffee House", has gone on to be voted by their own customers as the "Best Coffee House" in the entire state!
+Why did the previous owners fail, but the new owner is succeeding, in the exact same location?
 It was completely rebranded and changed to an Organic and Fair Trade Certified coffee strategy.
-This coffee shop has gone on to be voted, by their own customers, as the "Best Coffee House" in the entire state!
-Why did the previous owners fail, but the new owner is succeeding, in the exact same location?
-Strategy, quality, and branding!
-Today, McDonalds are beginning to look more like a Starbucks and Starbucks are beginning to look more like a McDonalds.
-In the mind of the consumer, the lines are beginning to blur, which makes it easier to differentiate with your own compelling brand identity.
+You are competing against Starbucks, and even McDonalds, for the coffee customer.
+The good news is the lines are beginning to blur between them, which makes it easier to differentiate your business.
 Maybe a "McBucks" merger is coming?
+Today, more than ever to succeed, a business needs to differentiate themselves with your own unique offerings and a compelling brand identity.